leangjia/blender_docs/manual/files/import_export/collada.rst

    The mesh can be triangulated on-the-fly.
 The triangulation is based on the same function which is used in the *Triangulate Faces* tool for triangulating the current selection of faces.
    For full control over the triangulation you can do this manually before exporting.
-   However this option allows to do the triangulation only for the exported data.
+   However, this option allows to apply the triangulation only on the exported data;
-   The mesh itself is not affected.
+   the mesh itself is not affected.

 Apply Modifiers
    All active modifiers will be applied in a non-destructive way.